 The areas of estimation that have the most significant effect on the amounts recognised in the financial statements are the assumptions included within the environmental provision.
-A number of uncertainties affect the calculation of the provision including the impact of regulation, the accuracy of the site surveys, unexpected contaminants, transportation costs, the impact of alternative technologies, the timing of the cashflows and the change in calculation of the discount rate.
+Several uncertainties affect the calculation of the provision including the impact of regulation, the accuracy of the site surveys, unexpected contaminants, transportation costs, the impact of alternative technologies and changes in the discount rate.
 The provision incorporates our best estimate of the financial effect of these uncertainties, but future material changes in any of the assumptions could materially impact on the calculation of the provision.

-The undiscounted amount of the provision at 31 March 2021 relating to gas site decontamination was \pounds 14,364,175 (2020: \pounds 13,370,083) being the best undiscounted estimate of the liability having regard to the uncertainties referred to above.
+The undiscounted amount of the provision at 31 March 2023 relating to gas site decontamination was £19,864,228 (2022: £20,160,272) being the best undiscounted estimate of the liability having regard to the uncertainties referred to above - note 11.